Column Display Related Tasks Related Topics

 Name Description Name

-The server for which the diagnostic image is generated.
+The server or partition for which the diagnostic image is generated.

 The directory where the diagnostic image is saved.